victowang/BREADME.md/other/kvass.md

 - Cut bread into cubes and toast in oven at 200°C untill dry and colored.
 - Add 1L of boiling water to your toasted bread and let sit for 4-24 hours.
 - Strain the liquid and add honey and starter to the liquid.
+As the bread soaked up quite a bit of water, I could only extract 600ml from 1L of input water, so I scaled down the amount of sugar to 36g of honey and about half a teaspoon of sourdough starter.
 - Put in your fermentation container, I use glass preserving jars without the rubber seal, so that the produced gas can escape ( no risk of explosion ) and very little outside air can enter (reduce spoilage risks)
 - Let it sir in a warm place out of direct sunlight for about a week
 - Strain again and put in glass bottles, you can add a few raisins in each bottle : it provides some extra sugar for the yeast to feed on and produce more carbonation in the final drink.